oracle-livelabs/apex/spreadsheet/5-using-maps-and-pwa/5-using-maps-and-pwa.md

-# Use Maps and Progressive Web App
+# Add a Map Region and Install PWA

 ## Introduction